11 Things That Are About 25 Feet Long/Big

 A regulation basketball court in the NBA measures 50 feet in width, making half its width precisely 25 feet.
 This measurement is crucial in sports and athletic settings, defining key areas of play.

-See also 11 Common Things That Are 30 Centimeters Long
+See also 9 Everyday Items That Are 10 Centimeters Long

 Court Dimensions: